 delicious Mediterranean and Middle Eastern dip

-If you love cacik, you’ll also love making this Greek dip – melitzanosalata.
+If you love cacik, you’ll also love making these Greek dips – melitzanosalata.
 It’s another popular dip as well as a side dish that you can’t ignore if you travel to Greece or the rest of the Mediterranean region.
-Likewise, a hummus dip can also be just what you are looking for.

 Cacik is a delicious yogurt-based dip with grated cucumber and dill.
 Learn the difference between a Turkish cacik, Greek tzaziki or Balkan tarator.
 Enjoy!